Chart Color Schemes

 Lennox Head - Skennars Head has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely affecting the area.
-Notable ones are EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge (52-54 Ballina Street).
-The following list details those most relevant.
+Twenty-four infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge (52-54 Ballina Street).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.